Ulmus 'Marmorata': Description

 'Marmorata' was described as "beautifully variegated with white"; the original tree in Destedter Park, Cremlingen, Lower Saxony, was said to have produced massive variegated suckers.
+A 1901 herbarium specimen from Breslau labelled Ulmus campestris L. f. argenteo-marmoratis shows 'marbled' variegation on 2 to 4 in.
+Ulmus × hollandica-type leaves.

 Cultivation

+'Marmorata', classified as a field elm U. foliacea Gilib. by Christine Buisman, was present in The Hague in the 1930s.
 No specimens are known to survive.